-STM STEC Working Group on Image Alterations and Duplications
+The STM Working Group on Image Alterations and Duplications

-The STM Standards and Technology Committee (STEC) has appointed a working group to answer questions around automatic image alteration and/or duplication detection.
-It will address topics like the minimal requirements for such tools, the current quality of them, how their quality can be measured, and how these tools can be widely, consistently, and effectively applied by scholarly publishers.
-In preparation of this focus on tools, it will also look at a standard classification of types and severity of image-related issues and propose guidelines on what types of image alteration is allowable under what conditions.
+STM has appointed a working group to answer questions around automatic image alteration and/or duplication detection.
+It addresses topics like the minimal requirements for such tools, the current quality of them, how their quality can be measured, and how these tools can be widely, consistently, and effectively applied by scholarly publishers.
+It also looks at a standard classification of types and severity of image-related issues and proposes guidelines on what types of image alteration is allowable under what conditions.
+The working group currently operates as part of the STM Integrity Hub initiative.

 - Sowmya Swaminathan, Springer Nature